syncfusion-content/angular-docs/angular/Slider/Getting-Started.md

 ---
-title: Getting Started for Angular Slider
+title: Getting Started for Angular Slider | Syncfusion
-description: Getting Started for Angular Slider
+description: Learn here about getting started with Angular Slider in Syncfusion Essential Angular Slider Control, its elements, and more.
 platform: Angular
 control: Slider
 documentation: Ug
 keywords: ejslider, js slider, slider
 ---

-# Getting Started
+# Getting Started with Angular Slider

 This section explains briefly about how to create a **Slider** control in your application with **Angular**.